 The delivery of balloons, flowers, and other non-essential items to the middle school office will be distributed to students at the end of the school day.
-Students are not permitted to have food delivered to the middle school unless permission is granted by a building principal.
+Students are not permitted to have food delivered to the middle school.

 DRUG / ALCOHOL / TOBACCO / INHALANT ABUSE